heiswayi/heiswayi.nrird.com/_posts/2023/2023-11-02-words-of-wisdom.md

 ---
 layout: post
-title: words of wisdom
+title: Words of wisdom
-description: a succinct collection of life lessons on time, empathy, personal growth, resilience, happiness, family, and embracing life's opportunities with urgency
+description: A succinct collection of life lessons on time, empathy, personal growth, resilience, happiness, family, and embracing life's opportunities with urgency.
 tags: [life-advice, poem]
 ---